-The reasons are apparent: rising prices, fixed income, living longer than planned.
-Medical costs, prescription costs, gas and food prices leading the way.
+The reasons are apparent: rising prices, fixed income, and living longer than planned.
+Medical costs, prescription costs, gas, and food prices leading the way.
 Is your pension adequate?
 You can create a 2nd Pension, a pension provided by annuity products.

 Gloom & Doom?
 Fortunately, there are options, options that can remove stress and worry about living too long, and options that live as long as you do.